SaheedLawanson/Roman_numerals_converter/README.md

 2. An empty string called "roman_num" is initialized
 3. A for loop iterates through all the keys in the dictionary and searches for the first value that is lower or equal to the num variable
-4. Once the value is found, it is added to the end of the "roman_num" variable, the value is subtracted and the loop continues until the "num" parameter is 0
+4. Once a value is found, the key is concatenated with the "roman_num" variable, the value is subtracted and the loop continues until the "num" parameter is 0
 5. The "roman_num" variable is returned